-OTORIO’s team analyzed MB’s “Planning Manual for protecting manufacturing equipment against IT Threats”” and “Information implantation SITS 2.0” documents.
-Fusing MB concept with OTORIO’s threat modeling methodology by applying attack vectors scenarios in the industrial environment of MB, prioritizing these scenarios according to their probability of overcoming the existing security controls we conclude with a proposed way for network segmentation implementation.
+OTORIO’s team analyzed the MB “Planning Manual for protecting manufacturing equipment against IT Threats” and “Information implantation SITS 2.0” documents.
+Fusing the MB concept with OTORIO’s threat modeling methodology, by applying attack vector scenarios in the industrial environment of MB, and prioritizing these scenarios according to the probability of their overcoming the existing security controls, we conclude with a proposal for a network segmentation implementation.

-According to our analysis of probable attack vectors, we assume that the majority of the attacks will originate from the IT network (despite its layers of defense) due to a wide spectrum of day to day operations in this environment while the remain will originate in the IT-OT through unmonitored and unsecured access by MB personal/supply-chain to the production floor as part as remote maintenance or conditional monitoring.
-Due to the hall’s network inability to deploy the entire IT security suit (a mismatch of security versus operational technology), the first lines of defense should focus on impact reduction and containment based on stringent segmentation.
+According to our analysis of probable attack vectors, we assume that the majority of the attacks will originate from the IT network (despite its layers of defense), due to a wide range of day-to- day operations in this environment, while the remaining attacks will originate in IT-OT, through unmonitored and unsecured access by MB personal/supply-chain to the production floor, for remote maintenance or conditional monitoring.
+Due to inability of the hall network to deploy the entire IT security suite (a mismatch of security versus operational technology), the first lines of defense should focus on impact reduction and containment, based on strict segmentation.
 PUT GRAPH OF PROBABILTITY ATTACK

-Appropriate segmentation reduces considerably the potential impact of a cyber-attack.
-Ransomwares, for example, spread by scanning the network for accessible devices and copy their code to it, thereby expanding and enlarging the damage.
-Restricting movements between zones and assets, or even monitoring it to identify lateral movement, interrupt the ransomware from spreading while generating alerts in real-time.
+Appropriate segmentation can considerably reduce the potential impact of a cyber-attack.
+Ransomwares, for example, spread by scanning the network for accessible devices, and copy their code to it, thereby expanding and increasing the damage.
+Restricting movements between zones and assets, or even monitoring it to identify lateral movement, can prevent the ransomware from spreading while generating alerts in real-time.

-Different considerations should be made before segmenting the network, a detailed and balanced (operational vs. risk management) strategy plan must be designed with the involvement of every stakeholder (IT/Sec teams, production engineers, BISO etc..).
-This process if handled not with the appropriate consideration could unintentionally create disturbance to legitimate production traffic which could result in production loss or safety issues on one hand and unaccepted risk on the other hand.
+Different considerations should be made before segmenting the network.
+A detailed and balanced (operational vs. risk management) strategic plan must be prepared, with the involvement of every stakeholder (IT/Sec teams, production engineers, BISO, etc..).
+This process, if not handled with the appropriate consideration, could unintentionally create disturbance to legitimate production traffic, which could result in production loss or safety issues on the one hand, and unacceptable risk on the other hand.

-This document proposes a four-part segmentation roadmap designed to complement MB network segmentation plan:
+This document proposes a four-part segmentation roadmap, designed to complement the MB network segmentation plan:

 The first part presents a methodological process for segmentation planning and implementation.

 The second part offers OTORIO’s approach based on the attacker’s targets analysis.
-By analyzing the concepts, tools and techniques of a potential attack we suggest prioritization to the segmentation plan that would balances the mitigation of such an attack vectors and manufacturing continuity with a realistic assessment of the plant capability to implement additional security devices and operate them in a continuous effective way.
+By analyzing the concepts, tools and techniques of a potential attack, we prioritize the segmentation plan in order to balance the mitigation of such attack vectors and manufacturing continuity, with a realistic assessment of the plant capability to implement additional security devices and operate them in a continuous and effective way.

-The third part provides overview for SITS 2.0 optional segmentation’s options with key advantages/disadvantages for each segmentation model
+The third part provides an overview for SITS 2.0 optional segmentation options, with key advantages/disadvantages for each segmentation model

-The fourth part merges OTORIO’s unique segmentation model with MB’s SITS 2.0 segmentation design and implementation guide into a tailored implementation design
+The fourth part merges OTORIO’s unique segmentation model with the MB SITS 2.0 segmentation design and implementation guide, to provide a tailored implementation design

-The last chapter concludes the process and provide recommendations for Untertürkheim’s segmentation implementation by the following three rules:
+The last chapter concludes the process, and provides recommendations for Untertürkheim’s segmentation implementation according to these rules:

-1. Stringent segmentation for Production hall’s ingress/egress traffic deployed in a preventative (continuous preemptive assessment) mode between the IT and OT network (Layer 3.5)
+Strict segmentation for the Production hall’s ingress/egress traffic, deployed in a preventative (continuously preemptive assessment) mode between the IT and OT network (Layer 3.5)

-2. Gradual segmentation change for inner hall segmentation traffic, starting with a short learn and adjust period in detection mode followed by a meticulous transfer to preventive mode
+Gradual segmentation change for inner hall segmentation traffic, starting with a short learn and adjust period in detection mode, followed by a meticulous transfer to preventive mode

-3. Separation between managing traffic directly effecting production level assets (incoming/outgoing as well as inner production level) and non-production traffic, by deploying different gateways
+Separation between managing traffic that directly effects production level assets (incoming/outgoing as well as inner production level), and non-production traffic, by deploying different gateways

-2. Introduction to Network Segmentation
+Introduction to Network Segmentation

-The increase of cyber attacks on the industrial sector is slowly turning to a major concern which need to be monitored and treated accordingly.
+The increase in cyber attacks on the industrial sector is slowly turning into a major concern which needs to be monitored and treated accordingly.